 - Diagnosing cancer

-- Detecting, diagnosing and treating vascular diseases that can lead to stroke, kidney failure, or even death
+- Detecting, diagnosing and treating vascular diseases

-- On the day of your exam, wear comfortable, loose-fitting clothing.
+- On the day of your exam, wear comfortable, loose-fitting clothing

-- Avoid clothing with zippers and snaps as metal objects can affect the image.
+- Avoid clothing with zippers and snaps as metal objects can affect the image

-- Depending on the part of the body that is being scanned, you may also be asked to remove hair pins, jewelry, eyeglasses, hearing aids and any dentures.
+- Depending on the part of the body that is being scanned, you may also be asked to remove hair pins, jewelry, eyeglasses, hearing aids and any dentures

-- You may be asked not to eat or drink anything for one or more hours before the exam.
+- You may be asked to not eat or drink anything for one or more hours before the exam

 What can I expect during this procedure?